-Formed in 1995 with the acquisition of the Longboat Observer, Observer Media Group Inc. has grown into a family-owned and operated multimedia company with nine newspapers, six websites, a quarterly arts and social magazine and more than 100 employees serving multiple communities around Florida.
+Formed in 1995 with the acquisition of the Longboat Observer, Observer Media Group Inc. has grown into a family-owned and operated multimedia company with 10 newspapers, six websites, two quarterly lifestyle magazines and more than 100 employees serving multiple communities around Florida.

-The family operators behind The Observer Group are the company’s founders and principals, Matt and Lisa Walsh and their daughter, Emily Walsh; and Lisa Walsh’s parents, David and Ruth Beliles.
-With Emily Walsh serving as Chief Digital Officer, she marks the fourth generation of the family in the newspaper business.
+The Observer Media Group is owned by its founders and principals, Matt and Lisa Walsh and their daughter, Emily Walsh; and Lisa Walsh’s parents, David and Ruth Beliles.
+With Emily Walsh serving as publisher of the Sarasota-based free weeklies and YourObserver.com, she marks the fourth generation of the family in the newspaper business.

 David and Ruth Beliles began their newspaper careers in the 1950s in Illinois.
 Beliles eventually became a vice president of Topeka, Kan.-based Stauffer Communications, overseeing a dozen Midwest dailies and serving as publisher of the Grand Island, Neb., Independent.
 Beliles’ father, Neil Beliles, worked as a newspaper circulation executive in the 1940s and 1950s.

 Matt and Lisa Walsh began their newspaper careers at the Topeka Capital-Journal after graduating from the University of Missouri School of Journalism.
 After stints at the Miami Herald, Florida Trend magazine and Forbes magazine, Walsh, his wife, her parents and a small group of investors teamed up to purchase the Longboat Observer from its founders, Ralph and Claire Hunter.
 The Hunters started the paper in 1978.